LuZhangTina/Message-Queue/README.md

    |
    +----------------+         +---------> when pull message, create a new file, read each line of message file
                     |         |           the first message in visible state is the message can be pulled.
-                    |         |           modify the message's visible date to the time when pull happened plus a visible timeout
+                    |         |           modify the message's visible date to the time when pull happened plus a visibilityTimeout
                     |         |           write the message string to new file.
 The rest lines write into new file one by one
                     |         |           rename the new file to message
                     |         |